metabase/metabase/docs/dashboards/introduction.md

 ## Adding questions to a dashboard

-There are two ways to add questions to a dashboard: from the dashboard, or from the question you want to add.
+There are different ways to add questions to a dashboard:

+### Saving questions to a dashboard

+When you save a question, you can [save the question directly to a dashboard](../questions/introduction.md#saving-questions-to-dashboards).
+Only that dashboard will be able to include that question.

+### Adding a question in a collection

-- **From a question**: You can add a newly saved question to a dashboard directly from the modal that pops up after you save the question for the first time.
-You can also add a question to a dashboard by clicking on the ellipsis (**...**) at the top right of a question and selecting **Add to dashboard**.
+Visit a collection and click on the question.
+Click on the three-dot menu (**...**) at the top right of a question and select **Add to dashboard**.

+### From a dashboard

-- **From a dashboard**: Click on the **pencil** icon to **edit the dashboard**.
-Then click the **+** icon in the top right of the dashboard editing interface (not the **+** in the main navigation bar) to add any of your saved questions to the dashboard, regardless of which collection the questions are in.
+When viewing a dashboard, click on the **pencil** icon to **edit the dashboard**.
+Then click the **+** icon in the top right of the dashboard editing interface (not the **+** in the main navigation bar).

+Keep in mind, you can't add questions that are saved to other dashboards.
+If you want to use a question in more than one dashboard, you should saved it to a collection.
+You could also duplicate a question, and save that duplicate to your dashboard.

 > If your question is saved to your personal collection, you'll only be able to add that question to dashboards in your personal collection.
 If you want to add the question to a dashboard in a public collection, you'll need to move your question to that collection (or any other public collection).